ChandranshuRao14/AlertMe/README.md

 # alertme
 alertme is a Python-based command-line tool that allows developers to get gmail notifcations of their scripts that are running.
-Simply use the command alertme along with your script, login to your gmail, and alertme will take care of the rest.
+Simply use the command alertme along with your script, type in your email, and alertme will take care of the rest.

 ## Usage
 alertme is installed via PyPI.
 To install alertme simply: